fabric8io/fabric8/docs/profiles.md

         		 http://repository.springsource.com/maven/bundles/external,
         		 http://scala-tools.org/repo-releases

-Let's see how we can change the Agent Properties section *(the agent properties is represented by the org.fusesource.fabric.agent pid that was mentioned above)*:
+Let's see how we can change the Agent Properties section *(the agent properties is represented by the io.fabric.agent pid that was mentioned above)*:

-        		 fabric:profile-edit --pid org.fusesource.fabric.agent/org.ops4j.pax.url.mvn.repositories=http://repositorymanager.mylocalnetwork.net default
+        		 fabric:profile-edit --pid io.fabric.agent/org.ops4j.pax.url.mvn.repositories=http://repositorymanager.mylocalnetwork.net default

 Now the [fabric:profile-edit](commands/fabric-profile-edit.html) command for the **default** profile should be similar to: